 Camelbak really designed this hydration pack with mountain bikers in mind.

 But like I said, this is designed for mountain bikers.
-Which is why the Integrated Tool Organization system is so welcomed.
-There are plenty of little pockets, loops and storage areas to keep things like CO2 cartridges, patch kits, and, yes, even snacks that you need to grab quickly.
+This is why the Integrated Tool Organization system is so welcomed.
+There are plenty of little pockets, loops, and storage areas to keep things like CO2 cartridges, patch kits, and, yes, even snacks that you need to grab quickly.